UMWEDU/umw-essentials-sync/_pages/eaglespeak.md

 <strong>FSEM </strong>– <a href="http://academics.umw.edu/fsem/">first-year seminar</a>.

 <strong>GW </strong>– George Washington Hall, home to Dodd Auditorium and the offices of the president and others.

+<a href="https://umw.joinhandshake.com/login"><strong>Handshake</strong></a> – online database managed by Academic and Career Services where internship and job opportunities are posted.

 <strong>HONOR COUNCIL </strong>– promotes awareness of and adherence to the <a href="http://students.umw.edu/fredericksburghonorcouncil/">honor system</a> and assesses violations related to lying, cheating, and stealing.